Post-Degree Bachelor of Science in Nursing

 Academic regulations of the University of Saskatchewan apply to all students and courses in the Bachelor of Science in Nursing (BSN) program.
 For general University of Saskatchewan regulations, refer to the University of Saskatchewan course catalogue.
 If you have specific questions or concerns, please contact the College of Nursing Associate Dean Central Saskatchewan Campus.

 There are three types of student matters facilitated by the Office of the University Secretary: appeals in academic matters, academic misconduct and non-academic misconduct.
 Learn more about these processes and how they may apply here.

 The following is an example of a re-assessment of grading:

 - Should occur as soon as possible, but no later than 30 days after grades are available

-- Formal Re-Assessment (Re-read) at the College level
+Step 2: Formal Re-Assessment (Re-read) at the College level

-- Complete a ‘Request for and Report of Re-Assessment Form' within two days of the informal consultation with the instructor
+- Complete a Request For and Report of Re-Assessment Form within 30 days of the informal consultation with the instructor